 Bikes and cycling equipment

 The rental bikes have 27 gears Shimano Deore and hand brakes.
-It's also possible to rent electric bikes.
+It's also possible to rent electric bikes with 9 gears.

 The bikes are equipped with gel saddle, luggage rack, rear seat bags, cycle computer, bar bag and map holder.